getsentry/sentry-docs/src/collections/_documentation/performance/performance-tab.md

 The Throughput graph indicates the number of transactions over a given time range.
 Users can quickly visualize the traffic patterns in their application and see if a spike in throughput might be correlated with a dip in their Apdex score.

 ## Transaction Table
 Underneath the graphs, users can view a list of their transactions with the capability to filter down on which transactions users want to view.
-In this table, users can sort on the provided columns to understand key characteristics of their transactions like [LINK: P95] duration time, [LINK: Average Transaction Duration] time, or [LINK: Throughput].
+In this table, users can sort on the provided columns to understand key characteristics of their transactions like [P95]({%- link _documentation/performance/performance-metrics.md -%}#p95-threshold) duration time, [Average Transaction Duration]({%- link _documentation/performance/performance-metrics.md -%}#average-transaction-duration) time, or [Throughput]({%- link _documentation/performance/performance-metrics.md -%}#throughput).

 ## My Key Transactions
 "My Key Transactions" are transactions that users bookmark and can view in a separate dedicated tab.
 Users may want to bookmark a Transaction as a "Key Transaction" if they monitor performance on a particular transaction or group of transactions.
 Users can set a Transaction as a "Key Transaction" on the Transaction Summary page.
 The "All Transactions" view also displays these transactions.